huan/sidecar/README.md

 }
 ```

+If the `functionTarget` is not the type of `number`, then it can be `string` or an `FunctionTarget` object.
+See `FunctionTarget` section to learn more about the advanced usage of `FunctionTarget`.

 ### 4. `@Hook(functionTarget)`

 1. `functionTarget`: `FunctionTarget`

 The hook method decorator.

-`functionTarget` is the address of the function in the executable binary.
+`functionTarget` is the address (in `number` type) of the function which we need to hook in the executable binary.

 Example: